nicocardiel/numina-tools/tools/crmasks/crmasks.md

 In all cases, these masks store values of 0 and 1, corresponding respectively to pixels unaffected and affected by cosmic rays.

+- $\color{magenta}\texttt{LAMEDIAN}$: this extension does not actually contain a mask but rather the value of the cosmic-ray-cleaned image obtained using
+  $\color{red}\texttt{LAcosmic}$.

-## Example
+## Examples

 The images used in the following examples correspond to a cropped region from frames obtained with the MEGARA instrument, a fiber fed Integral Field Unit installed at the Gran Telescopio Canarias.

-The three exposures have an integration time of 1200 seconds each, and all of them contain a high number of cosmic rays.
-The images have been preprocessed (bias subtracted and gain scale corrected).
+The exposures used in each example actually correspond to simulated images generated from a reference image (the median of three 1200-sec exposures, all of them contain a high number of cosmic rays), to which the individual cosmic rays detected in the single exposures have been added.
+This allows for sets of three exposures in which several scenarios have been examined:

+- **Example 1:** three equivalent exposures are used (the expected signal in each individual exposure is the same), and the detection boundary in the diagnostic diagram is determined automatically.

+- **Example 2:** three equivalent exposures are used, with a manual adjustment of the detection boundary.

+- **Example 3:** the three exposures are not equivalent, with a multiplicative factor between the signal measured in the different individual exposures.

+- **Example 4:** three equivalent exposures are used, but there is an (X, Y) offset between the individual images.

+The initial images have been preprocessed (bias subtracted and gain scale corrected).

 A simple median combination of the three images initially performs well, but as we will see below, it leaves several dozen pixels uncorrected due to cosmic ray hits occurring in the same pixel in two out of the three available exposures.

 In these MEGARA images, the spectral direction lies along the horizontal axis, and the spectra from the different fibers are distributed along the vertical